exakat/exakat/docs/Rules.rst

 +--------------+----------------------------+

 .. _timestamp-difference:

 Timestamp Difference
 ####################

-time() and `microtime() <http://www.php.net/microtime>`_ shouldn't be used to calculate duration or with durations.
+time() and `'microtime() <http://www.php.net/microtime>`_ shouldn't be used to calculate duration or with durations.

-time() and `microtime() <http://www.php.net/microtime>`_ are subject to variations, depending on system clock variations, such as daylight saving time difference (every spring and fall, one hour variation), or leap seconds, happening on June, 30th or december 31th, as announcec by IERS.
+time() and `'microtime() <http://www.php.net/microtime>`_ are subject to variations, depending on system clock variations, such as daylight saving time difference (every spring and fall, one hour variation), or leap seconds, happening on June, 30th or december 31th, as announcec by IERS.

 .. code-block:: php